frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/create-a-package.md

 By running `colcon build`, you compile all the source code under your workspace, and do little or more changes in your ROS system.
 To tell the Linux system what you have changed on the *ROS side*, you must source the necessary **.bash** (or **.sh**) file in your terminal.

-Therefore you HAVE TO source your **setup.bash** after *every time* you create a package or modify a file in your workspace and *most of the time* you do changes to an existing file.
+Therefore you HAVE TO source your **setup.bash** after *every time* you build your workspace with `colcon build`.
 We will talk about when it is relevant later.

 <!-- https://www.youtube.com/watch?v=Gg25GfA456o&ab_channel=RoboticsBack-End -->